TomMonks/treatment-centre-sim/_sources/content/front_page.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6497477.svg)](https://doi.org/10.5281/zenodo.6497477)

 This book contains example documentation and open working for a computer simulation model.
-It is a supplementary material to the article 'Open Science for Computer Simulation' [1].
-The model is a based on the treatment centre example in Nelson [2].
-The model is implemented in Python and SimPy.
+The model is a based on the treatment centre example in Nelson [1].
+The model is implemented in `python` and `simpy`.

 The book covers the following aspects of open working for simulation: